-Solo Exhibition, 2014 at mumok Museum Stifung Ludwig Vienna
+Solo Exhibition, 2014 at mumok Museum Stiftung Ludwig Vienna

 In Jenni Tischer’s exhibition Pin at mumok the vocabulary of minimalist sculpture comes up against the history and practice of textile work.
 Reminiscent of unrolled scrolls, situation-adaptable and colored “fabric pedestals” cut across the room.
 Interlocking walls and floor, they display a number of sculptures: open cubes that feature “Viennese netting” like Thonet chairs, and objects whose materiality or form allude to weaving frames and pin cushions.
 Unlike conventional exhibition setups, Tischer’s arrangement leaves the question open as to what is part of the display and what is an art work.
 Instead, display elements such as pedestals or frames form an integral part of the narrative.
 Pin addresses fundamental questions: What is a medium, and what kind of information can it convey?
 How are work processes inscribed in materials and surfaces?
 And why do textiles, as field of discourse and practice, have a momentum in the digital age?
 In-between “pins” (needles) and PINs (personal identification numbers), Tischer’s exhibition stakes out a realm where questions of the memory of materials and the encoding of identities are equally considered.

-Excerpt Presstext: Manuela Ammer Kuratorin mumok Museum Stiftung Ludwig Vienna
+Excerpt Presstext: Manuela Ammer, curator at mumok Museum Stiftung Ludwig Vienna

-Accompanied by a catalog with texts by Manuela Ammer, Barbara Kapusta, Ines Kleesattel and Karola Kraus published at Sternberg Press.
+Accompanied by a catalog with texts by Manuela Ammer, Barbara Kapusta, Ines Kleesattel and Karola Kraus, Sternberg Press 2014.

 Photos: Lisl Rastl